ysndr/MSc-Thesis/chapter/background.md

 Configuration languages such as XML[@w3cExtensibleMarkupLanguage2008], JSON[@charollaisECMA4042ndEdition2017], or YAML[@YAMLAinMarkup] are textual representations of structural data used to configure parameters of a system or application.
-The objective of such languages is to be machine readable, yet also intuitive enough for humans to write.
+The objective of such languages is to be machine-readable, yet also intuitive enough for humans to write.

 ### Common Configuration Languages